How to Be a Professional Artist in 12 Steps

 #3 - Document Your Work I take a digital photo of every piece of art Andy creates.
 The file names include both the name of the art and the dimensions.
 There are many ways to document your work, but this has worked best for us.

 #4 - Price Your Art Pricing your art is one of the most difficult tasks.
 I would suggest visiting multiple galleries or searching for original artwork online.
 How do you feel your art compares to the competition?
 My thought is that comparable art quality should have comparable pricing.
 Also, take into consideration how long the piece took to make and how much you spent on materials, then do the math.
 Let's say a piece took 10 hours from start to finish and your materials cost $100.
 If you slap on a $500 price tag, would you be satisfied making $40/hour?
 It's really up to you to find your sweet spot.
+Once you feel comfortable with that pricing method, you can find various “art pricing formulas” online.

 #5 - Get Online Do not depend on only social media.
 You want customers all over the world to find you.
 You need an internet presence.
 Get a web site.
-Buying a domain name is cheap, and sites like Wordpress make building a site fairly easy.
+Buying a domain name is cheap, and sites like Squarespace make building a site fairly easy.
 Don't depend on social media, but don't ignore it, either.
 Social media is a great way for people to discover you, share your stuff, and communicate with you.
 Pick a few platforms and start building your presence.
 So far, our experience has been best with Facebook and Instagram because they're the most photo-heavy.
 Play around and see what you like.

 #6 - Keep Track of Sales You can get fancy with QuickBooks or stay simple with Excel, but do something!
 You need to find a way to keep your income and expenses organized.
 I'd suggest calling an accountant to find out what all you can write off for tax purposes.
 Save your receipts!

 #7 - Don't Forget to Collect Sales Tax Don't forget to collect sales tax and report it at the end of each month.
 It's the law.
 Do you like jail?
 No?
 Then don't break laws.
 If the government finds out you've been making sales and not reporting them, you will have to pay the sales tax regardless if you collected it or not.
 You know what's worse than paying sales tax?
 Paying another person's sales tax.
 So, be smart and make sure you know what the tax rate is where the transaction occurs, collect that money, and then give it to the government in a timely manner.
+Your state’s Department of Revenue should be able to answer all your questions.

 #8 - Accept Credit Cards Do you want to sell art for a lot of money?
 Well, guess what?
 Most people don't carry two grand in their wallet, nor do they carry a checkbook.
 Make sure you have the ability to accept payment with plastic.
 A good place to get started is Square.